 The Export Dialog also includes settings for image sizing, which can be based on specific dimensions, maximum width or height, or a specified resolution.
 From the dialog, you can apply output sharpening to exported images based on the intended photo media and resolution, as well as determine how metadata will be stored with the images.
-The final options in this Export Dialog allow you add a watermark or open the exported photos in another program, such as Photoshop, where you could further adjust them images by whitening teeth or blurring the background.
+The final options in this Export Dialog allow you add a watermark or open the exported photos in another program, such as Photoshop, where you could make further adjustments by whitening teeth for your clients or other guests in the photos or blurring the background of your photos.

 5. Store Your Export Settings and Export Your Images

 If you have created a group of export settings you may want to use in the future, Lightroom will allow you to save those settings as a new preset.

 Naming your presets clearly will be key to identifying the correct preset to use in the future.
 These more fine-tuned presets can save significant time in exporting your photos, but only if those settings are truly optimized for your needs.
 Once all of your settings are correct, you are ready to export your photos.